jamesquinlan/dsc-techstack/topics/latex.md

 ```

-As with unordered lists, each entry must be preceded by the control sequence `\item`, which will automatically generate the number labelling the item.
-The enumerate labels consists of sequential numbers starting at one.
+As with unordered lists, each entry must be preceded by the control sequence `\item`, which will automatically generate the number labeling the item.
+The enumerate labels consist of sequential numbers starting at one.

 ### Outline package

 We find it best to use the outlines package.
 It makes sublists easier because it eliminates complicated nesting.
-Add the following in the preable (or before `\begin{document}`).
+Add the following in the preamble (or before `\begin{document}`).

 ```
 \usepackage{outlines}